chronicleworks/chronicle/docs/recording_provenance.md

 When it can be updated, agents' previous identities will remain recorded, along with the corresponding public keys.

-#### Evidence

-Evidence is planned to be a Chronicle-specific provenance feature that simplifies the association of a cryptographic signature with an entity.
-A user would need a GraphQL client with multipart support for submitting the attachment.

-The signature will be recorded.
-If an entity's evidence is updated subsequently, details of the previous evidence and their signatures will remain recorded, just like above wherein agents' past identities remain recorded.

-The attachment itself is not preserved, just the details of its location and signing.

-The current `hasAttachment` mutation is intended for recording but is not yet usable.

 ## Importing Data into Chronicle

 Chronicle provides a CLI command `import` to load data from a JSON-LD file that